1. Take time and reflect

 3. Get inspired

 We all have those ‘go-to’ meal options when we are in a hurry, but are they healthy?
 There are plenty of quick and easy healthy recipes to include in your meal plan, so scrap the pizzas and get inspired!
 There are a number of health and wellbeing bloggers you can check out for healthy meal inspiration.
-Invest in one or two health-conscious cookbooks for your kitchen, some of our favourites include:
+Invest in one or two health-conscious cookbooks for your kitchen, some of our favourites for 2016 include: